Emotional Health and Wellbeing

 Article 24

-I Have the right to good health, including health care, clean drinking water and nutritious food.
+I have the right to good health, including health care, clean drinking water and nutritious food.

 At Valley Road Academy our aim is to ensure that all our pupils, parents/carers and staff are happy, healthy and safe.
 Valley Road Academy are committed to supporting emotional health and wellbeing.
 We know that everyone experiences life challenges that can make us vulnerable at times and may need additional emotional support.
 We believe that positive mental health is everyone’s responsibility and we all have a role to play.